Little Missouri Fly Fishing

 The Queen of Diamonds, in the heart of Murfreesboro, is another really nice place to bed down.
 The rooms are quite nice and they offer a continental breakfast in the morning.
 Less than a block off the town square, the Queen is within walking distance of the Murfreesboro Antique Mall, Caddo Antiques, Buddy's Restaurant, the Ace of Diamonds store and Hawkins General Store.
 Call 870-285-3105 for reservations.

-You can also check out The American Heritage Inn and the Little Shamrock Motel, both just down the street from the Queen or SWAHA Lodge up on Lake Greeson, just minutes from the river, and the The Old Factory Site Getaway Cabin has some of the best fishing right outside the door!
+You can also check out The Yellow Diamond Inn and the Little Shamrock Motel, both just down the street from the Queen or SWAHA Lodge up on Lake Greeson, just minutes from the river, and the The Old Factory Site Getaway Cabin has some of the best fishing right outside the door!

 Lake Greeson is the source for our tailwater trout fishery.
 One of the prettiest lakes in the region, the clear waters attract countless folks for skiing, fishing, camping, swimming and house-boating.
 You can also contact SWAHA Lodge at 870-285-2272 for boat and barge rentals.
 And there are numerous, very nice Corps of Engineers Campgrounds surrounding the lake.